Sir Peter Lampl

 Founder of Off The Fence Marketing

-Fiona set up Off The Fence Marketing seven years ago as a boutique marketing consultancy offering support on strategy, communication and innovation.
-In this time the firm has worked with Tesco, Unilever, Disney, William Grant and Pernod Ricard amongst others.
-She began her marketing career at Unilever on a trainee programme where she stayed for a decade working on local, regional and global brands.
+Fiona Forbes started her career on the graduate programme at Unilever before setting up Off the Fence Marketing, a boutique consultancy offering support on strategy, communication and innovation.
+Off the Fence has worked with Tesco, Unilever, William Grant and Pernod Ricard amongst others.

 Sir Peter Gershon

-Sir Peter is a British businessman and former civil servant, currently the chairman of National Grid and the Aircraft Carrier Alliance and former chairman of Tate & Lyle.
+Sir Peter is a British businessman and former civil servant.
+He is currently Chairman of enfinium, the largest pure play waste-to-energy business in the UK.
+Sir Peter is former chairman of the National Grid, the Aircraft Carrier Alliance and Tate & Lyle.
 He has held senior executive positions in the UK computer, telecommunications and defence industries as well as being the first chief executive of the Office of Government Commerce.
 In 2004/5 Sir Peter, at the request of the Prime Minister and Chancellor, led a major review of efficiency in the UK public sector which recommended significant savings.
-He is a trustee of The Sutton Trust as well as the chairman of the Dreadnought Alliance and Join Dementia Research.
+He is a trustee of the Sutton Trust as well as the chairman of the Dreadnought Alliance and Join Dementia Research.
 He is married with three children and six grandchildren.

 Anthony is co-head of Investment Banking Services in EMEA and co-head of UK Investment Banking.
 He is a member of the Goldman Sachs Partnership Committee.
 He joined Goldman Sachs as a managing director in 2007 and was named partner in 2012.
 Prior to joining the firm, Anthony spent seven years at Citigroup.
 Earlier in his career, he qualified as a corporate solicitor at Freshfields in London.